EdmundBenedict/lordcephei.github.io/pages/cl_lmf.md

                      to work reasonably well.
 See the basis optimization tutorial for a more complete description and an example.

-    --rpos=filename  Tells the program to read site positions from file ``filename'' after the CTRL file has been read.
+    --rpos=filename  Tells the program to read site positions from file <b>filename<b> after the ctrl file has been read.

-    --wpos=filename  Tells the program to write site positions to file ``filename'' after a relaxation step.
+    --wpos=filename  Tells the program to write site positions to file <b>filename</b> after a relaxation step.

     --band[~option~option...]
 Tells lmf to generate energy bands instead of making a self-consistent calculation.
 	                 The energy bands can be generated in one of several formats.
-                     See generating-energy-bands.html
-                     for a detailed description of the available options.
+                     See "Drawing Energy Bands" in the Functionality -> Physical Application tab for a detailed description of the available options.

-    --pdos[:options] Tells lmf to generate weights for density-of-states resolved into partial waves, described in this document.
+    --pdos[:options] Tells lmf to generate weights for density-of-states resolved into partial waves, See "Density Of States" in the Functionality -> Physical Application tab for a detailed description of the available options.

     --mull[:options] Tells lmf to generate weights for Mulliken analysis, described in this document.